 Almost half of DekaBank's balance sheet can be considered as liquid, reflecting securities lending and reverse repo balances, cash, as well as trading positions, which are partly encumbered, though, as reflected in our a2 assigned Liquid Resources score.
 Structurally, DekaBank is slightly overfunded, with no liquidity shortfalls in short- and long-term buckets.
-Full coverage also applies in its combined stress scenario, a stress test introduced in compliance with domestic regulatory requirements, which points to a liquidity surplus under stress of €12.6 billion over a three months horizon.
-The bank's ample liquid resources are also expressed in its Liquidity Coverage Ratio (LCR), which reached an average of 132% during 2017 and stood at 153% at the end of the year.
+Full coverage also applies in its combined stress scenario, a stress test introduced in compliance with domestic regulatory requirements, which pointed to a liquidity surplus under stress of €17.0 billion over a three months horizon as of June 2018.
+The bank's ample liquid resources are also expressed in its Liquidity Coverage Ratio (LCR), which reached an average of 145% during the first half of 2018 and stood at 137% as of June 2018 (146% as of September 2018).